Saint Peter: Protestant rejection of Catholic claims

 Other theologically conservative Christians, including Confessional Lutherans, also rebut comments made by Karl Keating and D.A.
 Carson who claim that there is no distinction between the words petros and petra in Koine Greek.
 The Lutheran theologians state that the dictionaries of Koine/NT Greek, including the authoritative Bauer-Danker-Arndt-Gingrich Lexicon, indeed list both words and the passages that give different meanings for each.
 The Lutheran theologians further note that:

 We honor Peter and in fact some of our churches are named after him, but he was not the first pope, nor was he Roman Catholic.
 If you read his first letter, you will see that he did not teach a Roman hierarchy, but that all Christians are royal priests.
 The same keys given to Peter in Matthew 16 are given to the whole church of believers in Matthew 18.

 Oscar Cullmann, a Lutheran theologian and distinguished Church historian, disagrees with Luther and the Protestant reformers who held that by "rock" Christ did not mean Peter, but meant either himself or the faith of his followers.
 He believes the meaning of the original Aramaic is very clear: that "Kepha" was the Aramaic word for "rock", and that it was also the name by which Christ called Peter.

 Yet, Cullmann sharply rejects the Catholic claim that Peter began the papal succession.
 He writes: "In the life of Peter there is no starting point for a chain of succession to the leadership of the church at large".
 While he believes the Matthew text is entirely valid and is in no way spurious, he says it cannot be used as "warrant of the papal succession".
 Cullmann concludes that while Peter was the original head of the apostles, Peter was not the founder of any visible church succession.

 There are other Protestant scholars who also partially defend the historical Catholic position about "Rock".
 Taking a somewhat different approach from Cullman, they point out that the Gospel of Matthew was not written in the classical Attic form of Greek, but in the Hellenistic Koine dialect in which there is no distinction in meaning between petros and petra.
-Moreover, even in Attic Greek, in which the regular meaning of petros was a smallish "stone", there are instances of its use to refer to larger rocks, as in Sophocles, Oedipus at Colonus, v.
+Even in Attic Greek, in which the regular meaning of petros was a smallish "stone", there are instances of its use to refer to larger rocks, as in Sophocles, Oedipus at Colonus, v.
 1595, where petros refers to a boulder used as a landmark, obviously something more than a pebble.
 In any case, a petros/petra distinction is irrelevant considering the Aramaic language in which the phrase might well have been spoken.
 In Greek, of any period, the feminine noun petra could not be used as the given name of a male, which may explain the use of Petros as the Greek word with which to translate Aramaic Kepha.